 Public consultation opportunities:

-Opportunities to comment are anticipated to occur by fall 2017.
-Stakeholders will have an opportunity to comment on the regulatory proposal, including through the Canada Gazette, Part I process.
+Stakeholders were given the opportunity to comment on a regulatory proposal from January 8 to February 14, 2018.
+Stakeholders will have an opportunity to comment on the proposed draft regulations through the Canada Gazette, Part I process, anticipated in the fall of 2018.
 Communication on this matter will occur on the NEB’s website.

 Rumu Sen, Supply Analyst